pjholmes/live_upload/README.md

       $ mix phx.server
    ```

-   1. go to localhost:4000/posts
+   1. Go to localhost:4000/posts
-   2. open console
+   1. open console
-      c.
-Click "New Post"
+   1. Click "New Post"
-   3. Fill in fields and select a file
+   1. Fill in fields and select a file
-   4. Click "save"
+   1. Click "save"

-   5. Log shows the following: (I added comments at the end of 3 lines)
+   The browser console shows the following: (I added comments at the end of 3 lines)

    ```
    phx-FkX8FtWVWqjnUggB mount:  -  {0: "", 1: "", 2: {…}, s: Array(4), t: "Listing Posts"}